-The number of 4G users stands at 2.51 crore in Nepal.
-At the same time, mobile broadband is 89.40% in market proportion, the Nepal Telecommunications Authority (NTA) highlights in its latest MIS report for Falgun, 2081.
+The number of 4G users has reached over 2.54 crore in Nepal.
+At the same time, mobile broadband stands at 87.37% in population penetration proportion, the Nepal Telecommunications Authority (NTA) highlights in its latest MIS report for Jestha, 2082.

-The table below highlights the 4G user data of Nepal between Falgun and Magh, 2081.
+The table below highlights the 4G user data of Nepal between Jestha and Baisakh, 2082.

-The change in figures is common but the gist is that 4G dominates Nepal’s mobile broadband scene courtesy of Nepal Telecom and Ncell.
+The change in figures is common, but the gist is that 4G dominates Nepal’s mobile broadband scene courtesy of Nepal Telecom and Ncell.
 They both have a strong GSM mobile service presence throughout the country and provide a range of 4G-backed data packs for their customers.
-Also, both provide carrier aggregation (CA) technology for their 4G users which further enhances users’ 4G experience with faster data speeds, low interference and latency.

 Check out: 2G, 3G, 4G, and 5G all explained in simple terms

-Both Ntc and Ncell dominate the 4G scene in Nepal
+Both Ntc and Ncell continue to revolutionize 4G in Nepal

-Both NT and Ncell provide 4G SIM by default which has further helped expand 4G connectivity in Nepal.
-These SIM cards also support VoLTE which provides HD calls.
-Currently, both NT and Ncell are at work for the 5G network in Nepal, while the exact timeline for the commercial launch is not known yet.
+Both NT and Ncell provide 4G SIMs by default, which has further helped expand 4G connectivity in Nepal.
+These SIM cards also support VoLTE, which provides HD calls.
+Currently, both NT and Ncell are at work on the 5G network in Nepal, while the exact timeline for the commercial launch is not known yet.

 Also read: How to Check 4G and 5G Band Support on Your Smartphone?